nguyentimmy/azure-lab/Azure Pen Testing/RDP Brute Force/README.md

 # Session 2

-First step from an attacker perspective is to scan the subnet to see what devices or ports are available in the network.
+Next, it's time to see if we can detect the traffic and alerts.

 - **Bullet 1:**
 - **Bullet 2:**